Mathematical formalism of physics of systems with motivation: Peculiarities of social systems

 \item(\textit{Motivation and value factors}) The human behavior is governed by many motives for achieving individual goals as well as obeys the social and cultural norms.
 There is, typically, a set of possible strategies of behavior among which a decision maker chooses the appropriate one.
-In doing so he applies to various value factors that reflect his individual preferences and the social and cultural meaning as well.
-These notions are just inapplicable to natural systems.
+In doing so he applies to various value factors that reflect his individual preferences and the social and cultural meaning as well (for a review of these aspects see, e.g., \cite{11prev}).
+Such notions are just inapplicable to natural systems.

 \item(\textit{Information deficiency and breakdown of the explicit means-end relationships}) The decision-making environment involves many factors, external and internal ones, that, on one hand, are hidden, i.e. are not recognizable and controllable in principle for decision makers.
 On the other hand, these factors affect substantially the dynamics of social systems.
 Therefore, first, decision makers seldom have perfect information about the choice alternatives and their consequences.
-Second, if a cause and its effect are separated by a significant time interval it could be difficult to recognize and establish their relationship even within a very thorough analysis.
+Second, if a cause and its effect are separated by a significant time interval it could be difficult to recognize and establish their relationship even within a very thorough analysis \cite{11prev}.
 For the disciplines studying natural objects the existence of the direct means-end relationships is one of their cornerstones.

 \item(\textit{Learning, prediction, and social norms}) To choose an appropriate behavior under the information deficiency of social system states human beings draw on either their own experience or the experience of the society.
 The former one is gained during the learning process based on predicting the results of their actions.
 The latter one is aggregated in various social norms of human behavior.
-In particular, due to effects of the human prediction the dynamics of a social system is affected substantially not only by its history and the current state, but also by its possible future development existing in the human mind.
-These notions are also inapplicable to natural systems.
+In particular, due to effects of the human prediction the dynamics of a social system is affected substantially not only by its history and the current state, but also by its possible future development existing in the human mind (for discussion of these aspects within the so-called intentional rationality see \cite{Beckert}).
+Such notions are also inapplicable to natural systems.

 \end{itemize}